-9.7 Drug Testing
+Drug Testing

-In compliance with the Oregon Health Authority and Oregon Administrative Rules 409-030-0100, as of July 1, 2015, all incoming graduate students (campus-based) are required to undergo a drug screen prior to matriculation at NUNM.
+In compliance with the Oregon Health Authority and Oregon Administrative Rules 409-030-0100, as of July 1, 2015, all incoming students are required to undergo a drug screen prior to matriculation at NUNM.
 Students enrolled prior to July 1, 2015, are required to undergo a drug screen prior to any clinical rotations or field-work experience.

 Incoming students must submit a urine sample at a Department of Health and Human Services (DHHS)-certified lab in the 30 days prior to the beginning of their NUNM matriculation date.
-Refusal to take the required substance test may result in a revocation of the offer of admission to NUNM.
+Refusal to take the required substance test will result in a revocation of the offer of admission to NUNM.
 The student will forfeit the enrollment deposit.
 Students are responsible for paying for the drug screening when they arrive at the lab.